miazga/nordvpn/README.md

 # Disclaimer
 This project is independently developed for personal use, there is no affiliation with NordVpn or Nord Security companies, Nord Security companies are not responsible for and have no control over the nature, content and availability of this project.

+# Disclaimer 2
+This project is modified to handle traffic with automatic connection change using `RECONNECT_INTERVAL_SEC` seconds interval.